Quantum speed limit for observables from quantum asymmetry: Introduction

 where $\Delta_O^2=\la O^2\ra-\la O\ra^2$ is the variance of observable $O$.
 As usual, we are working in units where $\hbar=1$.
 This result has recently been rigorously generalized to arbitrary quantum dynamics \cite{Pintos2022PRX,Mohan2022PRA,Shrimali2024PRA}.

-For our present purposes, we note that the instantaneous quantum speed \eqref{quantum speed of observable under unitary dynamics} under unitary dynamics is governed by the pairwise quantum noncommutativity relations between the generator of the dynamics, the probing observable, and the state.
-Noncommutativity crucially underlies virtually all of quantum physics, such as quantum coherence and asymmetry \cite{Marvian2016PRA,Gour2008NJP,Vaccaro2008PRA,Budiyono2023PRA_2,Budiyono2023JPA,Streltsov2017RMP,Baumgratz2014PRL,Girolami2014PRL,Budiyono2023PRA,Budiyono2024JPA}, and general quantum correlation including quantum entanglement between two or more parties \cite{Adesso2016JPA,Budiyono2023JPA,Horodecki2009RMP,Budiyono2025PRA}.
-It is therefore natural to ask if asymmetry, coherence and general quantum correlation can be used to fully characterize $v_K$.
+For our present purposes, we note that the instantaneous quantum speed \eqref{quantum speed of observable} under unitary dynamics is governed by the pairwise quantum noncommutativity relations between the generator of the dynamics, the probing observable, and the state.
+Noncommutativity crucially underlies quantum coherence and asymmetry \cite{Marvian2016PRA,Gour2008NJP,Vaccaro2008PRA,Budiyono2023PRA_2,Budiyono2023JPA,Streltsov2017RMP,Baumgratz2014PRL,Girolami2014PRL,Budiyono2023PRA,Budiyono2024JPA}, and general quantum correlation including quantum entanglement between two or more parties \cite{Adesso2016JPA,Budiyono2023JPAab,Horodecki2009RMP,Budiyono2025PRA}, all of which are necessary resources for quantum information protocols.
+It is therefore natural to ask if these quantumness as resource can be used to fully characterize $v_K$.

 Yet, the usual formulation of upper bounds on $v_K$, such as Eq.~\eqref{quantum speed of observable under unitary dynamics}, obscures this issue.
 While the instantaneous speed must be vanishing when the probing observable $K$ commutes with the state $\varrho(t)$, the upper bound, which depends on the variance of $K$, can still be finite \footnote{This is the case when the state $\varrho(t)$ is a classical statistical mixture of the eigenbasis $\{\ket{k}\}$ of $K$, i.e., $\varrho(t)=\sum_kp_k\ket{k}\bra{k}$, for some set of normalized probabilities $\{p_k\}$, $p_k\ge 0$, $\sum_kp_k=1$.} Therefore, the present work is dedicated to deriving an upper bound, i.e., a version of the quantum speed limit that is explicitly determined by the noncommutativity between the probing observable $K$ and the state, $\varrho(t)$.
 Through such a formulation, we can then directly relate the quantum speed limit for an observable with quantum asymmetry and coherence carried by a quantum state relative to the observable, $K$.